Skip to main content

 A structured interview is based on:

-- Behavioural questions (STAR method): "Describe a situation where you had to manage a team conflict"
+• Behavioural questions (STAR method): "Describe a situation where you had to manage a team conflict"

-- A common evaluation grid used by all interviewers
+• A common evaluation grid used by all interviewers

-Tests and practical scenarios
+Tests and practical exercises

-- Of reasonable duration (2-4 hours maximum)
+• Of reasonable duration (2-4 hours maximum)

-Reference verification
+Reference checking

 ---

 The post-selection phase is where many recruiters lose candidates through lack of responsiveness.
-A Robert Half 2025 study reveals that 62% of candidates receive a competing offer within 10 days of their last interview.
+A Robert Half 2025 study reveals that 62% of candidates receive a competing offer within 10 days of their final interview.

 Formalise the offer and accelerate contract signature